dynamsoft-docs/capture-vision-docs-mobile/programming/android/api-reference/capture-vision-router/multiple-file-processing.md

 ## getInput

-Gets the attached image source adapter object of the Capture Vision Router.
+Gets the `ImageSourceAdapter` object that is bind with this `CaptureVisionRouter` object.

 ```java
 ImageSourceAdapter getInput();